exis9/sQuery/README.md

 # More Documentation?
 Sorry!
-I've been working on a better documentation right now!
+I've been working on a better documentation/API list right now!
 Please wait!